Reschivon/jForth/README.md

 ### Interpreter Info
 To imitate the "genuine" experience of making a Forth on bare metal (which is where its elegance really shines) I've forgone the fancy data structures/libraries of Java.
 Because mostly high-level control code will be written in Forth, it's OK to sacrifice speed for elegance.
 The compute-intensive portions are in Java and C++
+I have a HashMap serving as lookup table for primitive Java words; this is the only advanced-ish Java library I use.

 The memory is one big integer array -- strings are stored here as Unicode characters, not String objects.
-I have a HashMap serving as lookup table for primitive Java words; this is the only advanced-ish Java library I use.

 Here is the structure of one word in memory

     +-------------------+-----------+----------------- - - - - +------------+------------- - - - -
     | POINTER TO        | LENGTH OF | NAME CHARACTERS          | IMMEDIATE? | ADDRESSES OF
     | PREVIOUS WORD	    | NAME      |     	                   |            | INSTRUCTIONS
-    +--- Integer -------+- Integer -+- n Integers as - - - - - +- Integer --+------------- - - - -
+    +--- Integer 32 ----+- Integer -+- n Integers as - - - - - +- Integer --+------------- - - - -
                                ^         Unicode Points
                      next pointer points here

 Pretty much everything here is heavily inspired by JonesForth

+Words:
 **create word stringliteral literal [lit] lit branch? branch xor or and not swap dup * - + set read ] [ immediate stack>mem return print memposition seerawmem seemem seestack**

+Type `profanity` in the terminal to enable aggression upon entering invalid words.
+I'm not responsible if you get offended over a feature you enabled yourself

 ### Code Info
-Interpreter2.java is the actual code.
+`Interpreter.java` is the actual code.
 I'll make an effort to comment it up soon.

-`start.f` is the Forth code read by the interpreter on startup when `exec` is provided with a Scanner initialized to the file
+`start.f` is the Forth code executed when the interpreter starts.
+It defines control flow and other words from primitives

-Interpreter.java is an older iteration of the interpreter.
+`OldInterpreter.java` is an older iteration of the interpreter.
 You can see that I'm over reliant on the Java type system and implement words directly in Java without understanding compiling words or memory.
 I suspect this is a common issue for all C-derivative programmers doing low-level for the first time.
 But what a learning experience this was!

 There is an even earlier iteration that I made impulsively in the dark of night -- an even more naive python interpreter with words like IF that worked by scanning the source file for THEN . . .